elmware/elmware-sdk/docs/methods.rst

 inputs – list – this is a list of inputs required from the user before the next run.
 Each input should be a dictionary of one of two formats

-1) {‘name’:name, 'display_name':display_name} – this will display to the user as a free form text entry field.
+1) {‘name’:name, 'display_name':display_name, 'long':False} – this will display to the user as a free form text entry field.
 The text entry from the user will be returned to the begin_run method with key = name.
 The display_name field is optional.
 If set, the user will see the display name rather than the actual name of the field.
+The long field is also optional.
+It defaults to False.
+If passed as True, the user will see a textarea box to input text rather than a single line input.

-2) {‘name’:name, 'display_name':display_name, ‘options’: [[‘value1’, ‘display1’], [‘value2’, ‘display2’]]} - This will display to the user as a select field.
+2) {‘name’:name, 'display_name':display_name, ‘options’: [[‘value1’, ‘display1’], [‘value2’, ‘display2’]], 'multiple':False} - This will display to the user as a select field.
 The user will have to choose between the different options.
 They will see the second value in each list (the display value), however the begin_run method will receive the first value in each list if it is selected.
 The display_name field is optional.
 If set, the user will see the display name rather than the actual name of the field.
+The multiple field is also optional, and defaults to False.
+If set to True, the user will see a multiple select dropdown, and can pick multiple options.
+The results will be returned as an array rather than as a single string representing the value.